 The panic button law in Long Beach, CA, requires hotels with 50 or more guestrooms to provide panic buttons for workers.
 It also requires these hotels to place notices regarding the use of panic buttons in guest rooms.

-The date of compliance for this law was the 13th of November 2018.
+The date of compliance with this law was the 13th of November 2018.
 Hotels with fewer than 50 rooms had to become compliant by 13th November 2019.

 Sacramento, CA Panic Button Law